What About Automated Online Valuations???

 Locally, we can begin with McMinnville, Oregon which is the County Seat of Yamhill County.
 With 30,000 residents, McMinnville is only 13 miles south of Newberg and its 20,000 residents.
 Each is a college town and yet the markets are very different.
 Each of our smaller towns has its own character and set of unique values.
 The prices of homes in Amity are far different from Yamhill.
 Carlton is not far from Dayton, but there is a significant price difference.
 Sheridan and Willamina are at the southern end of the county and Gaston is at our northern most point; they all represent different markets.
 Dundee is the epicenter of Oregon’s world renowned wine industry because of the soils, elevations, and southern aspect.
 The hills of Dundee have an amazing concentration of gorgeous vineyards and wineries and so it is a valuable place to live.
 The area also has legendary traffic problems, so some of the high price luster is dulled.
 Lafayette, after 150 years, is finally growing and doing so rapidly; its values are changing dramatically.

 In rural areas, the location has a more profound effect.
 Bald Peak in rural Hillsboro and Newberg is a valuable place to live.
 The views over the Yamhill Valley or the views toward Portland are breathtaking.
 The farmlands of the valley hold a different value, as do the densely forested retreats of the coast range complete with streams and abundant wildlife such as deer and elk.
+That being said, rural living does come with its own unique ways that those who have never lived in this type of location before may take a while to get their heads around.
+For example if a property is not connected to a municipal sewer system, sewage will likely take the form of a septic system, and homeowners will have to liaise with local septic tank cleaning companies when it is time to clean the tank, or should it need any maintenance work.
+However, once people are used to rural ways, life becomes quite wonderful, and they can enjoy the benefits of cleaner air and a slower pace of life.
 It is almost impossible to have a monolithic valuation for rural areas.
 The diversity is amazing.
 Can a website evaluate that?

 We are not California, Arizona, or Florida!